-- Read these instructions.

-- 2 Keep these instructions.

-- 3 Heed all warnings.

-- 4 Follow all instructions.

-- 5 Do not use this apparatus near water.

-- 6 Clean only with dry cloth.

-- Do not block any ventilation openings.
-Install in accordance with the manufacturer's instructions.

-- 8 Do not install near any heat sources such as radiators, heat registers, stoves, or other apparatus (including amplifiers) that produce heat.

-- Do not defeat the safety purpose of the polarized or groundingtype plug.
+- 1) Read these instructions. - 2) Keep these instructions. - 3) Heed all warnings. - 4) Follow all instructions. - 5) Do not use this apparatus near water. - 6) Clean only with dry cloth. - 7) Do not block any ventilation openings.
+Install in accordance with the manufacturer's instructions. - 8) Do not install near any heat sources such as radiators, heat registers, stoves, or other apparatus (including amplifiers) that produce heat. - 9) Do not defeat the safety purpose of the polarized or grounding-type plug.
 A polarized plug has two blades with one wider than the other.
-A grounding-type plug has two blades and a third grounding prong.
+A grounding type plug has two blades and a third grounding prong.
 The wide blade or the third prong are provided for your safety.
-If the provided plug does not fit into your outlet, consult an electrician for replacement of the obsolete outlet.

-- 10 Place the power cord so that it is protected from being walked on and sharp edges.
-Be sure that the power cord is protected particularly at plugs, convenience receptacles and the point where it exits from the apparatus. - 11 The apparatus shall be connected to a MAINS socket outlet with a protective earthing connection. - 12 Where the MAINS plug or an appliance coupler is used as the disconnect device, the disconnect device shall remain readily operable. - Only use attachments/accessories specified by the manufacturer. - Use only with the cart, stand, tripod, bracket, or table specified by the manufacturer, or sold with the apparatus.
-When a cart is used, use caution when moving the cart/ apparatus combination to avoid injury from tip-over.
+If the provided plug does not fit into your outlet, consult an electrician for replacement of the obsolete outlet. - 10) Protect the power cord from being walked on or pinched particularly at plugs, convenience receptacles, and the point where they exit from the apparatus. - 11) Only use attachments/accessories specified by the manufacturer. - 12) Use only with the cart, stand, tripod, bracket, or table specified by the manufacturer, or sold with the apparatus.
+When a cart is used, use caution when moving the cart/ apparatus combination to avoid injury tip-over.

-- 15 Unplug this apparatus during lightning storms or when unused for long periods of time. - Refer all servicing to qualified service personnel.
-Servicing is required when the apparatus has been damaged in any way, such as power supply cord or plug is damaged, liquid has been spilled or objects have fallen into the apparatus, the apparatus has been exposed to rain or moisture, does not operate normally, or has been dropped.
+- 13) Unplug this apparatus during lightning storms or when unused for long periods of time. - 14) Refer all servicing to qualified service personnel.
+Servicing is required when the apparatus has been damaged in any way, such as power supply cord or plug is damaged, liquid has been spilled or objects have fallen into the apparatus, the apparatus has been exposed to rain or moisture, does not operate normally, or has been dropped. - 15) CAUTION These service instructions are for use by qualified service personnel only.
+To reduce the risk of electric shock do not perform any servicing other than that contained in the operation instructions unless you are qualified to do SO.